top of page

 Doctor Instruction:

-You are a Foundation Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is Derek Love, a 25-year-old male presenting with back pain.
 Please take a history and perform a relevant examination.

 Patient History: